oaeproject/oae-ethercalc-docker/README.md

 # Ethercalc docker image

-Fork repo of ethercalc for OAE.
+Docker image containing the fork repo of ethercalc for OAE.

 ## Usage